 There are plenty of spaces to play, sit or walk the dog, whatever the season you can explore outdoors with the family.

 The Manifold Tea-Room in the old stableblock at Ilam Park offers home-made lunches, cakes and drinks, with stunning views of Thorpe Cloud.
 Open every day (except 24/25 December).
 There is indoor seating aswell as a large garden area with seating.
-Dogs on leads are welcome in the garden area.
+Dogs on leads are welcome in the garden area, where there are water bowls available.

-The cosy shop at Ilam Park has a wide range of local maps and walking guides, as well as seasonal gifts, toys, postcards and picnic blankets.
+The shop at Ilam Park has a wide range of local maps and walking guides, as well as seasonal gifts, toys, postcards and picnic blankets.
 The team are always happy to suggest a walking route for you.
-Well behaved dogs are welcome inside the shop.
+Well behaved dogs are welcome inside the shop too.

 Ilam Park is a popular destination for school groups learning about habitats, comparing rural landscapes to cities, and having a go at orienteering and map reading.